Updated October, 2024

 Tally the total reps for each round.
 A sum of reps from all 3 rounds is the athlete’s final score.

 The objective of the rucking progression is to ensure you are prepared to carry the heavy loads over the rolling terrain of the Camp Barrett training areas.
-You will begin at 65#, and work up to 85#.
-Use trails (not hardball) as much as possible.
-IOC has no ruck-run events, but does include many miles of walking with a very heavy pack.
+IOC has no ruck-run events but does include many miles of walking with a very heavy pack.
 Maintain a 15 minute per mile rucking pace.
 This is fast walking, not running.

-For lightly loaded running, you’ll work up to completing the Endurance Course (E-Course) twice.
+For lightly loaded running, you’ll work up to completing the Endurance Course (E-Course) twice at 25#.
 This should be completed at a moderate pace.
 Moderate pace means comfortable, but not easy.
 We want you to be able to run long distances in preparation for the CET.
 You’ll work up to carrying a 20# load on top of your LBV.

 Complete all obstacle course iterations in your LBV to gain confidence in getting over obstacles with a awkward load around your mid-section.
 Be in control – don’t go so fast that you can not maintain your balance.
 Ensure you have medical personnel on stand-by.